 – Late arrivals: We always have a sweeper minivan and staff member at the airport specifically to wait for late arrivals.
 If however your child’s flight is going to be extremely delayed and we have other campers also waiting at the airport, we may book him/her onto the express bus or arrange for a taxi, depending on camper age and will discuss this with you.
 You will be responsible for these extra costs.
 Please call us with your new arrival details on cell: 604 905 8244.

-- All Americans now require a passport to fly to and from Canada.
+– All Americans require a passport to fly to and from Canada.
 Please apply for a passport as soon as possible if you do not yet have one.
-All other nationalities must also carry a valid passport to eneter Canada.
+All other nationalities must also carry a valid passport to enter Canada.
+Check that your passport has not expired and also how long it must be valid to enter Canada.

 – If your child is under 19 you it is also advisable to give them a notarized letter of permission stating the child’s full name, birthday, the purpose of the trip, the dates of the trip, where they will be staying and this needs to be signed by both parents, with their addresses and phone numbers.